-Cost of complexity is a term often used to describe the costs that are caused by introducing new products and managing the variety of products produced.
+Cost of complexity is a term often used to describe the costs that are caused by introducing new product platforms and products, as well as managing the variety of products produced.
 Many different products would cause a high cost of complexity, fewer and more similar products a low cost of complexity.
 In essence, it is a way to understand the economy of scale and how products affect it.

 Cost of complexity is hidden in many different expenses that you would find in your income statement.
 It exists in direct costs such as material and labor and indirect costs such as R&D, sales, procurement, and production planning.
 Companies that are interested in cost of complexity often talk about Part Number Count, or PNC, and how to understand the cost of introducing a part number and the cost for maintaining a part number.

 Understanding the cost of complexity is key to enable balanced decisions regarding your product architecture and modularization.
 To balance re-use and economy of scale to optimized designs and supply chains.
 One such decision is to prune the product portfolio by phasing-out products that can't carry their cost of complexity.

 In this blog post I will explain a bit more what cost of complexity is, and how you can analyze it.
 Also, feel free to download an Excel template helping you with your analysis!